chat-sdk/chat-sdk-android/README.md

   ANDROID_COMPILE_SDK_VERSION = 21
   ```
 5. Add `Google-Services` to your gradle file
 Finally you need to add the following code to your project's 'build.gradle' file.
-Ensure the repositories contains the following:
+Ensure the repositories contain the following:

   ```
   repositories {